Workday/canvas-kit/modules/checkbox/css/README.md

 ## Labels

-Render a select inside a [canvas-kit-form-field](../../form-field/css) to add a label.
+Render a checkbox inside a [canvas-kit-form-field](../../form-field/css) to add a label.